 Congratulations on fixing your leaking kitchen sink!

 You’re likely now a hero in your own kitchen – go you!
 However, there are often problems with our plumbing and drainage that we can’t fix on our own.
-Take a look at our Plumbing and Drainage cover or Kitchen Appliance Insurance for ultimate peace of mind.
+Take a look at our Plumbing and Drainage cover for ultimate peace of mind.
 We have teams ready to come to your rescue when you need us the most.

 How do you fix an overflow pipe?